dancer1325/vuejs-docs-v3/src/guide/essentials/template-syntax.md

 <button :disabled="isButtonDisabled">Button</button>
 ```

-The `disabled` attribute will be included if `isButtonDisabled` has a [truthy value](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
-It will also be included if the value is an empty string, maintaining consistency with `<button disabled="">`.
-For other [falsy values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) the attribute will be omitted.
+The `disabled` attribute will be included if `isButtonDisabled` has a [truthy value](https://developer.mozilla.org/en-US/docs/Glossary/Truthy)
+* It will also be included if the value is an empty string, maintaining consistency with `<button disabled="">`
+* For other [falsy values](https://developer.mozilla.org/en-US/docs/Glossary/Falsy) the attribute will be omitted.

 ### Dynamically Binding Multiple Attributes {#dynamically-binding-multiple-attributes}